-Line 60d - Enter the amount you claim as Illinois pass-through withholding payments reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you received more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and enter the total on Line 60d.
+Line 60b - Enter the amount you claim as Illinois pass-through withholding reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you received more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and enter the total on Line 60b.
 Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1120.
-See "What are pass-through withholding payments?" under "General Information" in these instructions for more information.
+See "What is pass-through withholding?" under "General Information" in these instructions for more information.

-Line 60e - Enter the amount of any Illinois gambling withholding shown on Form W-2G.
+Line 60c - Enter the amount of any Illinois gambling withholding shown on Form W-2G.
 Attach Forms W-2G.